 What crackers go best with jam?

-That is totally up to you, I personally like mine on toast.
+That is totally up to you, I personally like this or our homemade pumpkin jam on toast.
 If I had to choose one though I might say Ritz or saltines are pretty great.

 Do you put butter on toast before jam?